EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Exercise: Stimulating the decision making circuit
 -------------------------------------------------
 The input stimulus is implemented by two inhomogenous Poisson processes: The subpopulation "Left" and "Right" receive input from two different PoissonGroups (see Figure "Network Structure").
-The input has a ``coherence level c`` and is noisy.
+The input has a coherence level :math:`c` and is noisy.
 We have implemented this in the following way: every 30ms, the firing rates :math:`\nu_{left}` and :math:`\nu_{right}` of each of the two PoissonGroups are drawn from a normal distribution:

 .. math::